Mónica Feliú-Mójer, Ph.D.

 During the pandemic, I have been very active in science communication and advocacy efforts, mainly in my role as the Director of Communications for CienciaPR.
 The majority of these efforts are in Spanish and include serving as editor-in-chief for an op-ed and popular science articles campaign, connecting Puerto Rican scientists with national and international media outlets, doing TV, radio, podcast and media interviews, creating resources for journalists, and writing op-eds, among others.

+My work has been featured in Telemundo, El Nuevo Día, Latino USA, Scientific American, and Google Arts & Culture, among others.
 For a quick overview about me and my work you can watch the short 1-minute video above.

 This website is built with Strikingly.